Pokémon Go: Community and cultural impact

-Eduardo Paes, then-mayor of Rio de Janeiro, stated that he hoped the app would be released in Brazil before the start of the 2016 Summer Olympics in the city (and it was, on August 3), and United States presidential candidates Donald Trump and Hillary Clinton mentioned the app during their 2016 election campaigns.
-In late July 2016, during a public address, the President of Italy, Sergio Mattarella, compared a political issue about the date of an incoming referendum as preposterous as the hunt for the Pokémon.
-Shortly after the game's release, Bellator mixed martial artist Michael Page celebrated a knockout of his match opponent, Evangelista Santos by putting on a red Ash Ketchum-like hat and rolling a prop Poké Ball in Santos's direction.
+Eduardo Paes, then-mayor of Rio de Janeiro, stated that he hoped the app would be released in Brazil before the start of the 2016 Summer Olympics in the city (ultimately it was, on August 3).
+United States presidential candidates Donald Trump and Hillary Clinton mentioned the app during their 2016 election campaigns.
+In late July 2016, during a public address, the President of Italy, Sergio Mattarella, compared a political issue about the date of an incoming referendum to the preposterous hunt for the Pokémon.
+Shortly after the game's release, Bellator mixed martial artist Michael Page celebrated a knockout of his match opponent, Evangelista Santos, by putting on a red Ash Ketchum-like hat and rolling a prop Poké Ball in Santos's direction.
 On July 25, Dwayne Johnson released a promo video featuring MatPat and Ali-A with himself as a tough, rare Pokémon.

-The game was credited for popularizing AR, and was praised by genderfluid groups for letting the players choose a "style" instead of "gender".
-The game also had a positive impact among individuals with autism.
+The game was credited for popularizing AR and was praised by gender-fluid groups for letting the players choose a "style" instead of "gender".
+The game also had a positive impact on individuals with autism.
 The "Pokémon Theme" from the animated series saw a 630% increase in listeners on music streaming platform Spotify during the month of the game's release.
 Meanwhile, streaming services such as Hulu experienced an increased viewership of the Pokémon series and films.
-Nintendo reported that sales of the 3DS Pokémon games increased as a result of the game's popularity.
+Nintendo reported that sales of the 3DS Pokémon games increased because of the game's popularity.
 A Twitch channel, Twitch Plays Pokémon Go, was created that mimics the crowd-played Twitch Plays Pokémon channel, allowing viewers to direct a virtual avatar in the game using an iPhone programmed to spoof its GPS location.
 Niantic later issued permanent bans to those who cheated the game by means such as GPS spoofing and bots.
-Pokémon-themed pornography increased in popularity after the release of the game. xHamster, an adult video streaming website, reported that within five days of the game's release, Pokémon related terms were the most searched for videos.
-Another adult video streaming website, Pornhub, reported that Pokémon related searches spiked 136 percent.
+Pokémon-themed pornography increased in popularity after the release of the game. xHamster, an adult video streaming website, reported that within five days of the game's release, Pokémon-related terms were the most searched-for videos.
+Another adult video streaming website, Pornhub, reported that Pokémon-related searches spiked 136 percent.
 Pokémon Go was spoofed in the Maroon 5 music video, "Don't Wanna Know".
 In the 2016 Doctor Who Christmas special, "The Return of Doctor Mysterio", the Doctor creates a distraction by "flooding the downstairs with Pokémon", causing the people to run off with their cellphones.
 In the episode "Looking for Mr. Goodbart" from the 28th season of The Simpsons, the people of Springfield become addicted to Peekimon Get, a parody of Pokémon Go.